Robert is Professor of International Relations at LSE. He is also:

 Robert received an MA in Politics and Diplom-Volkswirt (MSc Economics) from Munich University and gained a DPhil in International Relations from Oxford University (Nuffield College).
 He has published widely on topics relating to global environmental politics and climate policy, among others.
 His most recent books are Great Powers, Climate Change, and Global Environmental Responsibilities (Oxford University Press, 2022), Environmentalism and Global International Society (Cambridge University Press, 2021), The Handbook of Global Climate and Environment Policy (Wiley-Blackwell, 2013) and Business Power and Conflict in International Environmental Politics (Palgrave Macmillan, 2008).

-In 2006-07, he was a visiting scholar at Harvard University in 2006-07 and was appointed a Distinguished Fellow of the Munk School of Global Affairs and Public Policy at Toronto University in 2017.
+He was a visiting scholar at Harvard University in 2006-07 and was appointed a Distinguished Fellow of the Munk School of Global Affairs and Public Policy at Toronto University in 2017.
 Before joining LSE, Robert held academic positions at the universities of Oxford, Kent and Essex.

 Robert has expansive experience of executive education and has undertaken consultancy and advisory work for private and public sector organisations, including the Department for International Development (UK), European Commission, European Environment Agency and the Federal Ministry of Education and Research (Germany).

 - Global environmental politics;